Aphria (APHA) and Its Competitors Financial Survey

 |14

-Aphria presently has a consensus price target of $8.83, indicating a potential upside of 100.19%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 119.72%.
-Given Aphria’s peers higher possible upside, analysts plainly believe Aphria has less favorable growth aspects than its peers.
+Aphria presently has a consensus price target of $15.50, suggesting a potential upside of 208.15%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 108.65%.
+Given Aphria’s stronger consensus rating and higher probable upside, equities analysts clearly believe Aphria is more favorable than its peers.

 This table compares Aphria and its peers gross revenue, earnings per share (EPS) and valuation.